edina/angular-build/README.md

 response from it returned to the application.
 This enables us to develop the front-end separately from the back-end server, all we have to do is agree an API.

+The proxy server itself is defined by the project using this Build System but if the above configuration exists, then the proxy task must also be implemented, see an example of of such a [task](examples/tasks/proxy.js)

 ### Configure App Source Folder